Harshatifarde29/Baal_Kaksha/README.md

-This is java web application 'Baal_Kaksha' for kids education in which apache tomcat server is used. and fro database MySql is used
+This is java web application 'Baal_Kaksha' for kids education in which apache tomcat server is used. and for database MySql is used